pulsar-edit/documentation/docs/using-pulsar/packages.md

 * The default themes are the packages {one-dark-ui} and {one-dark-syntax}.
 * The palette for choosing a file to open in the current project is implemented by {fuzzy-finder}.

 All these packages live in the main Pulsar repository on GitHub, but otherwise there’s little to distinguish them from the packages that are written by community members.
-Core packages have no special privileges; they use the same APIs that you have access to, as we'll see in great detail in [Hacking on the core](/contributing-to-pulsar/hacking-on-the-core/).
+Core packages have no special privileges; they use the same APIs that you have access to, as we’ll see in great detail in [Hacking on the core](/contributing-to-pulsar/hacking-on-the-core/).

 This means that packages can be incredibly powerful!
 They can change everything from the look and feel of the entire interface to the basic behavior of core functionality.